Spicy Szechuan Dumpling Soup

 - 1⅓ cup low sodium chicken broth

-- Pork dumplings 6 to 8 per cup of soup, if serving for dinner (see notes for serving suggestions)
+- Pork dumplings 6 to 8 per serving

 - 2 scallions sliced